Convatec

-Convatec Group plc, trading as Convatec, is a medical products and technologies company based in London, England, offering products and services in the areas of advanced wound care, ostomy care, continence care and infusion care.
+Convatec Group plc, is a medical products and technologies company based in London, England, offering products and services in the areas of advanced wound care, ostomy care, continence care and infusion care.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.

 History

 The company was established as a division of E.R.
 Squibb & Sons, Inc. in 1978 and acquired by Nordic Capital and Avista Capital Partners in 2008.
 During 2008, Convatec was integrated with the Danish-based single-use medical device manufacturer Unomedical.
 As a result of the deal, Convatec sold off the Unomedical Wound Care and Ophthalmics businesses to comply with the European Commission regulations.

 In 2012, the firm acquired 180 Medical, a US-based catheter manufacturer, for $321 million.

 In June 2015, Convatec won a Court of Appeal ruling that determined that, in the context of a patent, "between 1% and 25%" should be interpreted rounding to the nearest 1%, so that an attempt to circumvent a patent by using the value 0.9% failed.

-In October 2016, the company was valued at £4.4 billion, thus achieving the largest initial public offering on the London Stock Exchange during that year.
+In October 2016, the company was valued at £4.4 billion, thus achieving the largest initial public offering on the London Stock Exchange that year.
 Two months later, it became a constituent of the FTSE 100 Index.
 In January 2017, Convatec bought the Dutch firm Eurotec Beheer for £21.3 million.
 By May 2018, Nordic Capital had sold off its entire stake in Convatec.

 In the years immediately following the floatation, the company was perceived to have underperformed, such as a series of successive profit warnings, stagnating revenues, and limited investment prior to going public all being referenced.
 This poor performance was a contributing factor in the departure of multiple executives in the late 2010s.
 During early 2019, the Swedish publication Dagens Industri reported that multiple investors were considering making an offer to purchase Convatec following a recent stock downturn; the Swedish private equity firm EQT was allegedly one of these parties.